flaccid/docker-salt/README.md

 directories such as `/etc/salt/pki`.
 In runtime, you can however create additional directories as desired.

-- `/etc/salt/pki` - certificate/key store used for signed minions
+- `/etc/salt/pki` - pki store used for master and minions
 - `/var/cache/salt` - general salt cache files
 - `/var/logs/salt` - salt logs